 Also, keep in mind that if you donate stocks, mutual funds, or segregated fund contracts directly to a charity, you'll get a donation receipt for the fair market value but the tax on any capital gain will be eliminated.
+For more information, see "Charitable Giving: The facts."

-3 The tax credit is calculated at the lowest federal and provincial/territorial tax rates.
-The amount of pension income eligible for the provincial/ territorial tax credit varies.
+3 The tax credit is calculated at the lowest federal tax rate and the lowest provincial or territorial tax rates.
+The amount of pension income eligible for the provincial or territorial tax credit varies.

-Non-refundable tax credits >
+Non-refundable tax credits